ropensci/roweb3/content/blog/2020-10-10-accessing-grahpql-in-r/index.md

 {{< figure src = "GHQL.png" width = "350" alt = "GraphQL client and R connection flow" caption = "GraphQL client and R connection flow" class = "center">}}
 <!--/html_preserve-->

-## Working with `Countries List`, a GraphQL public API
+### Working with `Countries List`, a GraphQL public API
-The [Countries GraphQL API](https://github.com/trevorblades/countries) is a public GraphQL API for information about countries, continents, and languages.
+Let's say you were working on a project that required country-specific data, such as currency, or language.
+You could get such data from the [Countries GraphQL API](https://github.com/trevorblades/countries) which is a public GraphQL API for information about countries, continents, and languages.
 This public API uses [Countries List](https://annexare.github.io/Countries/) and [provinces](https://github.com/substack/provinces) as data sources, so the schema follows the shape of those data, with a few exceptions:
 - The codes used to key the objects in the original data are available as a code property on each item returned from the API.
 - The country.continent and country.languages are objects and arrays of objects, respectively.
 - Each Country has an array of states populated by their states/provinces, if any.